-2023 2022 Total food received in pounds from grocery stores, food drives and government 4,434,901 3,678,497 Estimated market value (per pound) \$ 1.57 \$ 1.53 Donated food and grocery products \$ 9,086,461 \$ 6,674,268 Donated merchandise for retail sales 4,614,482 4,880,060 Items for program use 1,908,549 1,441,631 Professional volunteer support 2,190,071 2,187,424 Medical/dental supplies and procedures 700,290 1,766,388 Donated fixed assets 37,800 39,500 Total in-kind contributions \$ 18,537,653 \$ 16,989,271
+2024 2023 Total food received in pounds from grocery stores, food drives and government 5,729,118 4,434,901 Estimated market value (per pound) \$ 1.74 \$ 1.57 Donated food and grocery products \$ 11,072,396 \$ 9,086,461 Donated merchandise for retail sales 4,144,238 4,614,482 Items for program use 2,004,002 1,908,549 Professional volunteer support 2,446,257 2,190,071 Medical/dental supplies and procedures 647,007 700,290 Donated fixed assets - 37,800 Total in-kind contributions \$ 20,313,900 \$ 18,537,653

 Contributions - The Council evaluates grants and contributions for evidence of the transfer of commensurate value from the Council to the resource provider.
-The transfer of commensurate value from the Council to the resource provider may include instances when a) the goods or services provided by the Council directly benefit the grantor or resource provider or are for the sole use of the grantor or resource provider or b) the grantor or resource provider obtains proprietary rights or other privileges from the goods or services provided by the Council.
+The transfer of commensurate value from the Council to the resource provider may include instances when a) the goods or services provided by the Council directly benefit the grantor or resource provider or are for the sole use of the grantor or resource provider or b) the grantor or resource provider obtains proprietary rights or other privileges from the goods or services provided by the Council directly benefit (Council.
 When such factors exist, the Council accounts for the grants or contributions as exchange transactions under ASC 606, Revenue from Contracts with Customers, or other appropriate guidance.
-In the absence of these factors, the Council accounts for the award under the contribution accounting model.
+In the absence of these factors, the Council accounts for the contribution accounting model.